 Prompts a dialog to enter the macro file for the data to record.
 After accepting the confirm message, every key event is recorded into the macro file with it's time information.

 Prompts a dialog box to ask for the keyboard macro file to play.
-The replay starts immediately after selecting the file.
+The replay starts immediately after opening the selected file.

 Stops recording or replaying a keyboard macro file.